-Exempt employees are those whose job assignments meet the California requirements for overtime exemption.
-Exempt employees are compensated on a salary basis and are not eligible for overtime pay.
-Generally, certificated, confidential, administrative, computer, and professional employees are considered exempt.
-A supervisor will inform employees if their status is exempt.
-Exempt employees may work only during the academic year or during the calendar year.
+Exempt staff members are those whose job assignments meet the California requirements for overtime exemption.
+Exempt staff members are compensated on a salaried basis and are not eligible for overtime pay.
+Generally, certificated, confidential, administrative, computer, and professional staff members are considered exempt.
+The HR Department will inform employees if their status is exempt.
+Exempt staff members may work only during the academic year or during the calendar year.

-Those employees working less than 100% of a full time schedule will receive all applicable benefits at a prorated amount proportionate to their primary work schedule.
-Exempt employees will become eligible for medical benefits the first of the month following one month of employment.
+Those staff members working less than 100% of a full time schedule will receive all applicable benefits at a prorated amount proportionate to their primary work schedule.
+Exempt staff members will become eligible for medical benefits the first of the month following one month of employment.